 - Mid-block signalised pedestrian crossings to make the road safer for pedestrians and cyclists.

-- Segregated pedestrian footpaths and cycle paths where practicable with a shared path provided elsewhere to provide a safe environment and encourage active modes of transport.
+- Segregated pedestrian footpaths and cycle paths where practicable with a shared path elsewhere, providing a safe environment and encouraging active modes of transport.

 - Stormwater improvements to help reduce pollution from the road flowing into local streams.

-- Relocation and undergrounding of main utility services (gas, water, telephone and electricity) to enable road widening to proceed and to improve road safety and street appeal
+- Relocation and undergrounding of main utility services (gas, water, telephone and electricity) to enable road widening and improve road safety and street appeal.

 - Street lighting upgrade using LED lanterns to improve energy efficiency.